SAP/cap-operator-lifecycle/content/en/docs/installation/kyma-cluster.md

 ---
 ## Install CAP Operator

-- To install CAP Operator, open your Kyma busola dashboard and navigate to `kyma-system` namespace.
+- To install CAP Operator, open your Kyma busola dashboard and navigate to the `kyma-system` namespace.

   ![kyma-namespace](/cap-operator-lifecycle/img/kyma-namespace.png)

-- On the left tab, expand section `Kyma` and open `Module Templates`.
+- On the left tab, expand the section `Kyma` and open `Module Templates`.
 Here, you will be able to see two entries - `cap-operator-fast` and `cap-operator-regular`.
-Currently, the version of CAP Operator is same on both the channels.
+Currently, the version of CAP Operator is the same on both channels.
 So you can install anyone of them.

   ![kyma-module-template](/cap-operator-lifecycle/img/kyma-module-template.png)

-- Open `Kyma` section from the left tab.
+- Open the `Kyma` section from the left tab.

   ![kyma-default](/cap-operator-lifecycle/img/kyma-default.png)